drifter-handbook/drifter-handbook.github.io/_posts/2016-01-6-Drifters-Shield.md

 Ram (Lv 2):
 A charging attack that lets the bearer of the shield 'dash' as a bonus action before attacking.
 However, after this attack is used, the bearer's AC is dropped by 3 until the next round.
 Ram hits all enemies between the user and their destination.
 Enemies hit make a strength save (DC 15).
 On pass, the user is stopped and cannot pass through.

+Practiced Hunter (Lv 1):
+Gain +1 to hit globally on all attacks

 Restored Relic:
 This artifact cannot be destroyed.